INS No. 133

-Brilliant Blue is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission.
-There are more than 50 food categories for which Brilliant Blue is approved, which are published in the General Standard of Food Additives (GSFA).
+Brilliant blue FCF (INS No. 133) is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
+There are more than 50 food categories for which MPLs for brilliant blue have been adopted in the General Standard of Food Additives.

-Evaluation of certain food additives: eighty-fourth report of the Joint FAO/WHO Expert Committee on Food Additives (WHO technical report series; no. 1007) 2017.
+Safety evaluation of certain food additives (Eighty-fourth meeting of the Joint FAO/WHO Expert Committee on Food Additives) WHO food additives series no. 75, 2019.
 Available online